mr-brobot/iceberg-lambda/README.md

 ## Problem

 PyIceberg currently relies on [`multiprocessing`](https://docs.python.org/3/library/multiprocessing.html) in [`Table.plan_files`](https://github.com/apache/iceberg/blob/a73f10b3e7a98d7efcab7e01382b78bffdc7028e/python/pyiceberg/table/__init__.py#L776).
-Unfortunately, this module relies on `/dev/shm`, which is not provided by serverless runtimes like [Lambda](https://aws.amazon.com/blogs/compute/parallel-processing-in-python-with-aws-lambda/) and [Fargate](https://github.com/aws/containers-roadmap/issues/710).
-In effect, this assumes the user has control over the host environment and thus does not work in serverless environments.
+Unfortunately, this module relies on `/dev/shm`, which is not provided by serverless runtimes like [AWS Lambda](https://aws.amazon.com/blogs/compute/parallel-processing-in-python-with-aws-lambda/) and [AWS Fargate](https://github.com/aws/containers-roadmap/issues/710).
+In effect, reliance on `/dev/shm` assumes the user has control over the host environment and thus disqualifies use in serverless environments.

-[Apparently](https://github.com/lambci/docker-lambda/issues/75#issuecomment-668897239), One way to emulate Lambda or Fargate behavior locally is to run a Docker image with [`--ipc="none"`](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc).
+[Apparently](https://github.com/lambci/docker-lambda/issues/75#issuecomment-668897239), One way to emulate Lambda or Fargate container runtimes locally is by running a container with [`--ipc="none"`](https://docs.docker.com/engine/reference/run/#ipc-settings---ipc).
 This will disable the `/dev/shm` mount and cause the `multiprocessing` module to fail with the following error:

 ```python
 [ERROR] OSError: [Errno 38] Function not implemented